mas-chat/mas/doc/MAS-REST-API.md

    - In case of any transport errors, client SHALL wait few seconds before proceeding.

-When the user a triggers an action, e.g. wants to join a new channel, client creates a second HTTP connection to sends **MAS send request**.
+When the user a triggers an action, e.g. wants to join a new channel, client creates a second HTTP connection and sends **MAS send request** containing the command(s).
 Server responds to this message immediately.

 Authentication
 ==============